usefulio/forms/README.md

 Forms
 ===============
+**TLDR; Go to [Getting started](#getting-started) to start having fun with Forms now.**

+##What is Forms?
 Easy to use fully reactive forms.
 It was built ground-up aiming to eliminate the boilerplate of building forms in our applications (without creating more boilerplate).

-Forms package is fully reactive, fully agnostic and independent of how information is presented, including how validation errors are displayed and transparent to any use of CSS.
+Forms package is fully reactive, fully agnostic of and independent from how information is presented, including how validation errors are displayed and transparent to any use of CSS.

 There are two things that Forms package does well: